 1. Set the meter selector to the OHMS position.
-2. Connect the red tester lead to one black wire; then connect the black tester lead to the other black wire.

-3. When the lever is compressed, the meter must show less than 1 ohm.
+2. Connect the red tester lead to the yellow wire; then connect the black tester lead to the gray wire.
+3. With the dimmer switch in the HI position, the meter must show less than 1 ohm.